 Veggie: Some of the budgie’s favorites are broccoli and a variety of leafy vegetables.
 My budgies always go crazy over fresh veggies every time I provide them.
 To avoid pesticide poisoning, wash the veggies thoroughly if you can’t get organic alternatives.
 The more varieties, the better.

 Mineral Rocks: Since we can’t replicate the exact natural diet of the budgies, it is highly recommended to give them supplements to make sure they get enough minerals for optimal health.
 There are some commercially available mineral blocks for this very purpose.
-I have used Manu Mineral Blocks with good results.
+I have used Manu Mineral Blocks with excellent results.

 Swing toys are one of the favorites for budgies.
 A little wooden ladder is great too.
 Some bridges or tree beds are just other examples of what you can get for your birds.
-Some people suggest to rotate different bird toys to avoid boredom.
+Some people suggest rotating different bird toys to avoid boredom.
 It is not necessary if there are more than just a few toys.

 Note: While it is a good calcium supplement, cuttlebone acts as a good chew toy at the same time.